 For builders looking to limit the noise entering or exiting a room, acoustic panels provide a solution that will absorb sound and reverberation.
-Commonly made with a foam or wool interior, they are generally framed in wood and then wrapped in canvas or fabric like this option available at Amazon—selected “best acoustic panel” in our guide to the best soundproofing materials for muffling noise.
+Commonly made with a foam or wool interior, they are generally framed in wood and then wrapped in canvas or fabric.
 Make sure to look for options that are fire rated for added safety.

 8. Corrugated Metal

-If you’re looking for cheap panels for walls, plywood is inexpensive, easy to install, and durable.
+If you’re looking to install wall panels quickly, plywood is inexpensive, easy to install, and durable.
 The wood grain will warm up a space and can be stained or painted to coordinate with any decor.
 Plywood can be installed in sheets or planks, the latter resembling the look of shiplap or traditional wood paneling.
 It can be sealed for moisture resistance, but plywood’s big drawback is that it won’t be as fire-resistant as drywall.

 10. Exposed Brick

 When found lurking behind an existing wall, exposed brick can be a pleasant surprise, but it’s rarely used as a structural element anymore.
-Nowadays, it’s more likely that a builder will attach brick veneer like this option available at The Home Depot to a structural wall in a process similar to installing tile with grout.
+Nowadays, it’s more likely that a builder will attach brick veneer, like the Z-BRICK veneer, to a structural wall in a process similar to installing tile with grout.
 Brick is naturally fire-resistant but will need a sealant to protect it from moisture and mold.

 11. Cement Board